 TO THE EDITOR

-We read with great interest the study by Chen LY[1] which discovered that there is a relationship between loss of skeletal muscle mass and the presence of diabetic mellitus in males, but not in females.
+We read with great interest the study by Chen et al[1] which discovered that there is a relationship between loss of skeletal muscle mass and the presence of diabetic mellitus in males, but not in females.
 The findings have positive implications for the treatment and prevention of diabetes.
 Nonetheless, it appears to me that there are still some issues worth rethinking.

 In the study, loss of skeletal muscle mass was shown to be associated with diabetes in men; however, the loss of skeletal muscle mass is not unique to diabetes.
 High insulin resistance occurs in both type 2 diabetes and high blood pressure.
 Insulin resistance plays a major role in the development of hypertension.
 Previous animal studies have also found that the spontaneously hypertensive rat manifests insulin resistance[2].
 At the same time, there is a loss of skeletal muscle mass in insulin-resistant diseases.
 Skeletal muscle is the largest insulin-sensitive tissue in the body.
 Decreased muscle mass is associated with mitochondrial dysfunction and increased fat infiltration.
 This leads to a decrease in glucose processing capacity.
 Therefore, loss of skeletal muscle mass is also associated with hypertension.